dangrie158/email-categorization-thesis/source/15_chapter_7.md

 [Chapter @sec:new-classes] introduced a technique that allows the creation of new training data and proved that this training data could be used to increase classifier performance when very little training data is available.

-[Figure @fig:mail-extended-performance] shows a comparison of two Naive Bayes classifiers performing a binary classification using negative sampling of the training set analogous to the comparison in [figure @fig:extended-performace-neg-sampling].
+[Figure @fig:mail-extended-performance] shows a comparison of two Naive Bayes classifiers performing a binary classification using negative sampling of the training set analogous to the comparison in [Figure @fig:extended-performace-neg-sampling].
 The ```original``` classifier only uses the training set elements for training; the ```extended``` classifiers creates new training elements using the method presented in [chapter @sec:new-classes-practical].

 Once again, the result is directly comparable to the respective result on the news corpus.
 While the break-even point between the two classifiers for the news corpus was between 70 and 80 training elements in the new class, it was between 80 and 90 elements in the test with the mail corpus.
 It is also worth mentioning that the maximum gain in accuracy is only around 5.8% on the mail corpus compared to the up to 15% on the news corpus.